 Does your child have troubles sleeping alone throughout the night?
 If that’s the case, make sure to check out these 10 tips and tricks for helping kids staying in their own bed!

-Do you know that feeling when you’re about to put your children to bed and then a cold sweat starts running down your back because you know what’s about to come next?
+Ah yes...... that feeling when you’re about to put your children to bed and then a cold sweat starts running down your back because you know what’s about to come next.....
 “I want another bedtime story”, “I’m hungry”, “I heard some noises over there”, “Can I sleep in your bed tonight?”, etc...
-If this sounds familiar to you, you’re possibly struggling with kids staying in their own bed at night.
-Of course you want to comfort your child and just let them sleep in your bed to get at least a bit of rest, especially if it is already midnight or beyond.
+If this sounds all too familiar to you, you’re possibly struggling with kids staying in their own bed at night.
+Of COURSE you want to comfort your child and just let them sleep in your bed to get at least a bit of rest, especially if it's already midnight or beyond.
 But is this beneficial for your child in the long run?
 It might encourage certain unwanted behavior, that could become a bad habit in future.
 Below you can find our top 10 tips and tricks for helping kids stay in their own bed every night.

 Just in case you want to find sleeping tips for a specific age group, we've got you covered!
 Check out the blog articles below: